Atom Asset Exchange

 Atom Asset Exchange (AAX) is a defunct cryptocurrency exchange that offered spot, perpetual contracts and savings products across a wide variety of digital assets, including Bitcoin, Ethereum and others.

 History

 AAX was formed in 2018, in Seychelles, operating primarily in Hong Kong.
 CEO Thor Chan has resigned since May, 2021.

 Two days after crypto exchange FTX filed for bankruptcy, AAX suspended all withdrawals on 13 November 2022, and deleted its social media accounts.
 On December 16, its website and App ceased to function.
 Using the Telegram app, thousands of AAX investors formed multiple online messaging groups, joining their efforts to locate the senior executives of the company.
-On December 23, 2022, two men were detained by police in Hong Kong.
+Disgruntled clients in Nigeria broke into the local AAX office and assaulted employees, demanding their money back.
+On December 23, 2022, two AAX executives Liang Haoming and Thor Chan were arrested on allegations bordering on fraud.

+In January 2024, around 24,000 ETH were withdrawn from a wallet associated with AAX and partially laundered using decentralized protocols.
+A part of the funds was blacklisted by Tether, the issuer of USDT, and some funds ended up on ByBit and MEXC centralized exchanges.

 Products

 AAX offered crypto futures contracts, spot pairs, P2P fiat trading, savings products, and API connectivity.
 AAX supports bitcoin trading along with support for over 20 fiat currencies.